kalabox/kalabox/docs/users/started.md

 ```

 !!! tip "PRO TIP: Level up your `kalabox-compose.yml`"
     You can use variables found in `kbox env` when constructing your `kalabox-compose.yml` such as `$KALABOX_APP_HOSTNAME`.
-This can give you a lot of power and flexibilty when crafting your app.
+This can give you a lot of power and flexibility when crafting your app.